Dish Loses 2 North Carolina Stations In Fee Fight - The TV Answer Man!

-Dish lost two North Carolina TV stations tonight due to a carriage dispute with their owner, Capitol Broadcasting.
+Dish lost two North Carolina network affiliates tonight due to a carriage dispute with their owner, Capitol Broadcasting.

 The stations, WRAL-TV (NBC affiliate in Raleigh) and WRAZ-TV (Fox affiliate in Raleigh), posted a notice at their web sites saying their signals were removed from the satcaster’s lineup.
+(Update: Dish has also lost WILM-TV, Channel 10, an independent channel in Wilmington, N.C.)

 “The agreement that permits DISH to carry WRAL-TV and FOX 50 (WRAZ) expired on Tuesday, Dec.
 29, 2020, at 5 p.m.
 We are continuing to negotiate with DISH in an attempt to reach a fair new agreement.
 You deserve to get the NBC, FOX and local news programming that you pay them for.
 Call DISH customer service at 1-800-333-3474 and tell them to return WRAL and FOX 50 on their pay-TV service,” the notice reads.